-Absent the effects of the COVID-19 pandemic in 2020, 2021 and into 2022, the Company has generally experienced seasonality in its rentals and revenue.
-Historically, greater demand over the holiday season typically results in higher rentals November through
+Absent the effects of the COVID-19 pandemic in 2020 and 2021, the Company has generally experienced seasonality in its rentals and revenue.
+Historically, greater demand over the holiday season typically results in higher rentals November through January.

-January.
 April has usually been a low rental month due, in part, to retail release timing in connection with the Academy Awards that historically has provided stronger content and resulted in higher rentals in March.
 September and October have been low rental months due, in part, to the beginning of the school year and the introduction of the new fall television season.
 Significant recurring events, such as the Olympics, also have a negative impact on rentals as they compete with customer viewing interest for movie content and affect retail release timing, which aims to avoid such events.
-The effects of the COVID-19 pandemic in 2020 and 2021 have continued to disrupt the Company's typical seasonal patterns into 2022.
+The effects of the COVID-19 pandemic in 2020 and 2021 has disrupted, and may continue to disrupt, the Company's typical seasonal patterns into 2022.